Miyako Island: Climate

+Miyako Island has a tropical rainforest climate (Af according to the Köppen climate classification), because all twelve months have a mean temperature of at least 18 C.

 Culture

-In Miyako Island, Miruku-potoke (the local name for the Maitreya Buddha) is traditionally believed to be an ugly god who arrives from China to create humans, animals, and crops.
+On Miyako Island, Miruku-potoke (the local name for the Maitreya Buddha) is traditionally believed to be an ugly god who arrives from China to create humans, animals, and crops.
 The handsome god Saku-potoke (the historical Shakyamuni Buddha, founder of Buddhism) then challenges him to a flower contest and steals the flower while the other sleeps.
 Miruku-potoke is thus defeated and forced to return to China, which is why China is a prosperous country while Miyako is not.
 Nearly identical creation myths are found in Korea.

 Miyako is home to a unique festival called Paantu (パーントゥ), which occurs in the ninth month of the cultural (lunar) calendar.
-Three men dressed in grass, leaves and mud walk around town smearing the mud on houses, cars and people.
+Three men dressed in grass, leaves and mud walk around town smearing mud on houses, cars and people.
 They carry sticks in one hand and an expressionless mask in the other.
 Legend holds that those who have been muddied by the Pantu will have a year of protection and good fortune.
 Owners of new homes will also invite Pantu to give a muddy 'blessing' to their homes.

 Miyako has its own version of soba.
 Otōri is a custom of drinking awamori, a distilled beverage native to Okinawa, Japan.
 It is performed by people sitting (usually around a table).
 One offers a toast, drinks from a small glass, and then offers some to each person at the table making a round, and usually going to the right.
 When the toaster makes their way back to their spot, the person who passed the otori before pours them another glass.
 They then announce "tsunagimasu" and drink their second glass.
 After a brief interval, it is then the turn of the next person to pass the otori, which continues until the celebration is ended.